Know before you go! The area’s attractions and events might be altered due to Covid-19. Please plan accordingly.

 Spending time on the water at Pineview creates memories that last a lifetime.
 Three boat ramps surround the lake for easy access.

-Port Ramp Marina – boat slips are located on the west side of the lake and the boat ramp is the closest boat access to Ogden Canyon.
-Slips can be rented seasonally from mid May through the end of September.
+Boat slips are located on the west side of the lake and the boat ramp is the closest boat access to Ogden Canyon.
+Slips can be rented seasonally from mid-May through the end of September.
 Arrive early on weekends as the reservoir has a limited number of allowed boats and is monitored at each boat ramp.
-The Port Ramp Marina is a four lane concrete ramp, and includes a dry storage lot.
+The Port Ramp Marina is a four-lane concrete ramp and includes a dry storage lot.
 Any questions or concerns can be directed to the on-site concessionaire.

-Stay on the lake in luxury at Lakeside Resort Properties.
-Neighboring Anderson Cove, these furnished condos with panoramic mountain and lake views feature private hot tubs, full kitchens, and access to the community swimming pool.
+Stay on the lake in luxury at Lakeside Resort Properties or the Escapes at Edgewater.
+Neighboring Anderson Cove, these furnished condos and townhomes with panoramic mountain and lake views feature private hot tubs, full kitchens, and access to the community swimming pool.
 Boaters can reserve parking with their stay at Lakeside and launch at Anderson Cove Boat Ramp.

-Cemetery Point Marina — located in the historic town of Huntsville on the east side of the lake, Cemetery Point Marina borders the popular beach and swimming area.
+Located in the historic town of Huntsville on the east side of the lake, Cemetery Point Marina borders the popular beach and swimming area.
 The marina is the first left after the fee station.
-There is a $13.00 Days Use fee for Cemetery Point and $13.00 fee for the Cemetery Point Marina.
+There is a $13.00 Days Use fee for Cemetery Point and a $13.00 fee for the Cemetery Point Marina.

 Unguided horseback riding options include the Middle Fork Wildlife Management Area used mainly by equestrians and less so by day hikers and mountain bikers.
 Cutler Basin from North Fork Park provides 5 miles of trail through pines on the backside of Ben Lomond and travels closely through moose habitat.